HackYourFuture/JavaScript3/Week1/MAKEME.md

 https://api.github.com/orgs/HackYourFuture/repos?per_page=100
 ```

 This URL is special, as it gives us data in JSON format (Try it out in your browser!).
-This type of URL is also known as an `endpoint`, an address that we can use to send a request to in order to get data.
-Learn more about endpoints [here](https://smartbear.com/learn/performance-monitoring/api-endpoints/).
+This type of URL is also known as an `endpoint`, an address that we can use to send an HTTP request to in order to get data.

+- Learn more about endpoints [here](https://smartbear.com/learn/performance-monitoring/api-endpoints/).

 Note the query string `?per_page=100` in the above URL.
-If you don't specify this `query string` you will only get the first 30 repositories (the default `per_page` is 30, which we know because it says so in the [API documentation](https://developer.github.com/v3/#pagination)).
+If you don't specify this `query string` you will only get the first 30 repositories (the default `per_page` is 30.
+How do we know?
+It says so in the [API documentation](https://developer.github.com/v3/#pagination)).

+> Before using a public API it's always best practice to read the documentation.
+The developers have written down exactly how to understand and use it!

 ### Week 1 Assignment

-The assignment for this week is to produce a functional application that looks similar to Figure 1:
+The assignment for this week is to produce a functional web application that looks similar to Figure 1:

 ![UI Example](./assets/hyf-github.png)

-Functionally, the application should do the following:
+Here are the basic requirements:

 1. Make a HTTP Request to the endpoint: https://api.github.com/orgs/HackYourFuture/repos?per_page=100
-2. Display the first 10 items in the HTML file (write JavaScript to add element to the DOM)
+2. Display the first 10 items in the HTML file (write JavaScript to add the elements to the DOM)
 3. Show feedback when an error has happened

 Modify the following files: